Advent Sunday - Peace

 Merriam-Webster’s dictionary defines peace as “a state of tranquility or quiet: such as freedom from disquieting or oppressive thoughts or emotions.”
 However, inner peace can be a little more complicated than that.
 Peace in your heart is a yearning for wholeness, connection, and calm.

 The Hebrew word for peace is shalom.
 The word shalom occurs over 250 times in the Old Testament.
-Over the centuries, religious scholars have spilled plenty of ink reflecting on its complex meaning and use.
-In English, the word peace tends to mean something like “the lack of war or conflict.”
-And while the biblical concept of shalom encompasses this sort of peace, it is only a part of what God promised His people in the days before the first advent of Jesus Christ.
-Shalom includes peace, but also “wholeness, and well-being.”
-Shalom is the ideal—for our individual lives and for that of God’s creation at large.
-It’s a return to God’s original creation, before it was marred by humanity’s sin.
+Over the centuries, religious scholars have taken to paper and ink debating its complex meaning and use.
+In English, the word peace tends to mean something like “freedom from civil disturbance” or “a pact or agreement to end hostilities between those who have been at war.”
+While the Bible’s concept of shalom encompasses this sort of peace, it is only a part of what God promised His people in the days before the first advent of Jesus Christ.
+As defined in the HarperCollins Bible Dictionary, shalom includes peace, but also “wholeness, and well-being.”
+Shalom is the standard—for our individual lives and for that of mankind.
+It harkens back to God’s original creation, before sin entered into the world.

-As we light the second candle of Advent, may we remember to actively cultivate peace as we await the fullness of God’s shalom through the second Advent of Jesus Christ.
+As we light the second candle of Advent, let us strive to intentionally choose peace daily as we anticipate God’s shalom through the second Advent of Jesus Christ.